 Free Mini Unit Studies

-We post free mini unit studies twice per month to give you the ideas and resources to use the Charlotte Mason method at home in your homeschooling.
+We post free mini unit studies to give you the ideas and resources to use the Charlotte Mason method at home in your homeschooling.
 We offer a topic for study and break it down for you into age ranges and provide you with suggestions for “living books” for reading and narration, copywork, and dictation.
 A number of reading materials and activities can be used with all of your children or combinations of age ranges within your family.

 We supply you with links to notebooking pages on which to write the narration or copywork and activity ideas to add some unit study fun to do along side your Charlotte Mason homeschooling.
 If we know of lapbooking resources or worksheets that fit with the topic that we feel adds to the study, we supply those as well.